Azure/data-api-builder/docs/design/dab-configure.md

 ## Overview

-The `dab configure` command is designed to simplify updating config properties outside of entities section.
+The `dab configure` command is designed to simplify updating config properties outside of **entities** section.
 This document outlines the design, functionality, and implementation details of the `dab configure` command.

 ## Objectives

-- Add support to CLI to configure `data-source` and `runtime` section of the runtime config.
+- Add support to CLI to configure `data-source` and `runtime` sections of the runtime config.

 - Ensure configurations are validated before being applied.